 If you’re an orchid lover, white orchids lend a sense of angelic innocence to any room with white, untainted petals.
 One of the classiest Christmas decorating ideas, display one large orchid arrangement as the room’s centerpiece, or buy several single-stemmed orchids (12″ – 15″ tall) to place in different spots; surround the vase(s) with silvery white garland; add twinkling lights for color.
 Finish by placing pine branches (with glittery white or silver gloss) or fresh Eucalyptus leaves around flower base.

 Though these holiday decorating ideas are more modern, they lend that traditional “comfy” feel to your home.
 These decorating ideas can bring your home to life as all winter flowers & plants will look spectacular in any decorating scheme.
-ProFlowers.com always delivers winter flowers and plants fresh; thus they’re perfect for adorning your dwelling!
+ProFlowers.com always delivers fresh plants and same-day Christmas flowers; thus they’re perfect for adorning your dwelling!